ObsidianMiner/TerrariaBorderUtility/README.md

 # Terraria Border Utility
 A Utility for creating outlines of tiles procedualy for tmodloader.
 Saving time copy and pasting.
+I created this program mainly because I was to lazy to copy and paste them manualy while making my own mod.
+There may be another program that already does this but I could not find one.
+Hopfuly it can save you time as well.
 # Use
 The program creates a spritesheet for framed tiles instead of having to create each tile manualy.<br>
 Before:<br>